INTERMEDIATE ECONOMETRICS - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 This module follows on from Introductory Econometrics and considers econometric theory and methods when Gauss Markov assumptions fail to hold.
-The first half of this module introduces different examples of the endogeneity problem and their solutions.
-The second half deals with stationary and nonstationary time series.
+The first half deals with stationary and nonstationary time series.
+The second half of this module introduces different examples of the endogeneity problem and their solutions.

 VOLPICELLA Alessio (Economics)